buildspace/buildspace-projects/NFT_Collection/en/Section_3/Lesson_2_Connect_Wallet_To_Web_App.md

 🔒 See if we can access the user's account
 ----------------------

 So when you run this, you should see that line "We have the Ethereum object" printed in the console of the website when you go to inspect it.
+Make sure you're looking at the console of your project website, not the Replit workspace!
+You can access the console of your website by opening it in it's own window/tab and launching the developer tools.
+The URL should look something like this - `https://nft-starter-repo-final.yourUsername.repl.co/`

 **NICE.**